 The political impact could prove fatal, too.
 If society believes that geoengineering solutions are right around the corner, it takes the pressure off of implementing proven solutions, like transitioning away from a fossil fuel economy.
 There’s the risk of running out the clock on solving climate change.

 For years, Carbon Capture and Storage (CCS)—the process of capturing carbon from sources of pollution and pumping it underground—has been hailed as a promising solution to global warming.
 In 2007, the European Commission planned for twelve CCS plants to be built by 2015.
 Today, there are zero.
 The Mississippi Kemper coal plant was fitted with CCS for a cost of $7.5 billion.
-The technology.
+The technology never worked and was eventually abandoned.
 Geoengineering could end up the same—a colossal waste of money and, more importantly, a waste of the limited time we have left to solve climate change.

 Such solutions, even if they worked, wouldn’t solve the totality of the problem.
 If we could flip a switch today to start removing greenhouse gases from the atmosphere, while continuing to burn fossil fuels at the same rate, global warming might eventually be reversed.
 But this would not stop pollution from killing humans and animals alike.
 It would not stop mass deforestation or the mass extinction of animals.
 It would not stop the poisoning of our oceans and rivers.
 All these problems are part of a wider ecological crisis, of which climate change is only one part, and they can only be solved with a fundamental shift in our economic and political system.